-Apple butter is a pantry staple for us – a quick smear adds moisture and sweetness to pancakes, toast, a raw apple slice and even red meat.
-It’s January, but the apples coming from the store are still very good – thanks to cold storage, controlled atmosphere (low oxygen, high carbon dioxide) and things I prefer not to think about: fungicide and the relatively new gaseous compound, 1-methylcyclopropene.
+Apple butter is a pantry staple for us – a quick smear adds moisture and sweetness to pancakes, toast, a raw apple slice… It’s January, but the apples coming from the store are still very good – thanks to cold storage, controlled atmosphere (low oxygen, high carbon dioxide) and things I prefer not to think about: fungicide and the relatively new gaseous compound, 1-methylcyclopropene.
 The ultimate kid fruit available year round… hooray!

 At least that’s how I feel after discovering the apple corer-peeler-slicer.
 And suddenly, the kids can make apple butter all by themselves.